tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 Conflict Detection and Resolution
 ---------------------------------

+The combination of local filesystems and distributed objects is an example of shared state concurrency, which is highly error-prone and can result in race conditions that are complex to analyse.
+Unfortunately we have no option but to use shared state in this situation.

-In our discussion of design issues for conflict detection and resolution, we classified various problems as "dragons", which as a convenient mnemonic we have named after the five classical Greek elements (Earth, Air, Water, Fire and Aether).
+We call the resulting design issues "dragons", which as a convenient mnemonic we have named after the five classical Greek elements (Earth, Air, Water, Fire and Aether).